AXYS-Creative/essence/src/posts/podcast/episode-6-declutter.md

 title_short: Declutter
 episode: "006"
 description: In this episode, we explore the transformative power of decluttering and how it can lead to a more organized and fulfilling life, featuring insights from professional organizer and author Marie Johnson.
-quote: "Decluttering isn't just about getting rid of things; it's about making space for what truly matters and creating an environment that supports your well-being."
-guest: Marie Johnson
+guest: Megan Johnson
 poster: /static/img/podcast-poster.png
 video_embed: '<iframe width="560" height="315" src="https://www.youtube.com/embed/TiXOQn7z9Hg?si=KFApWPZ3uumYWJY2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>'
+quote: "Decluttering isn't just about getting rid of things; it's about making space for what truly matters and creating an environment that supports your well-being."
+quote_image: /static/img/quote-female.png
+quote_side:
+  - left
 tags:
   - physical
   - emotion